Healthcare organizations are adopting AI-enabled clinical tools at an accelerating pace.

 Governance Brief No.3

-This brief outlines governance considerations related to speech-to-text transcription accuracy in AI-
+This brief outlines governance considerations related to speech-to-text transcription accuracy in AI-assisted clinical documentation workflows.

 Governance Brief No. 4